Daily Soap Dish

-Daily Soap Dish is a TV and entertainment news website.
-Started by Daniel Babis in 2018, the site originally only focused on covering the four main American soap operas: The Young and the Restless, The Bold and the Beautiful, Days of Our Lives, and General Hospital.
-It has since expanded its coverage into 90 Day Fiancé, reality TV, the British royal family, and other general TV and entertainment news.
+Daily Soap Dish is a soap opera news website.
+Started by Daniel Babis in 2018, the site covers the five main American soap operas: The Young and the Restless, The Bold and the Beautiful, Days of Our Lives, General Hospital and Beyond the Gates.
+It has also previously covered 90 Day Fiancé, reality TV, the British royal family, and other general TV and entertainment news.

 In May 2020, Daily Soap Dish broke the story about a 90 Day Fiancé cast member having allegedly assaulted a young girl.

-According to SimilarWeb, the site garners around 700,000 users.
+According to Similarweb, as of July 2026, the website has a global rank of around 900,000.